Framework Focus: Value

 - RefWorks as a citation management tool (Various upper level and graduate courses)

-- Critical evaluation of open-source versus subscription resources (SPAN 311, BADM 536)
+- Critical evaluation of open-source versus subscription resources (SPAN 311, BADM 236 and 536)

 - Use of interlibrary loan (Various courses)

 - Access issues related to government confidentiality, transparency, and security (HSEC 340)

 “Framework for Information Literacy for Higher Education.”
 Association of College and Research Libraries, 11 Jan.
 2016, http://www.ala.org/acrl/standards/ilframework.
 Accessed 21 June 2016.